Skip to Content

 Spider plant leaves can turn brown if the potting soil lacks water.
 Letting the soil dry out between waterings is recommended, but you shouldn’t wait until it dries out completely.
 Remove the leaf tips with sterilized pruners and give your spider plant a good soak.

-If your spider plant is sparse and the leaves are wilting or curling, check the moisture content in the growing medium.
+Your spider plant looks too sparse and the leaves are wilting or curling?
+Check the moisture content in the growing medium immediately.

 Underwatering is the most frequent cause of curling or wilting.
 If the growing medium is dry and crumbles when you touch it, your spider plant is very thirsty.

-Remember that root rot kills the roots, so the other plant parts won’t be able to receive water.
+Remember that root rot destroys the roots, so the other plant parts won’t be able to receive water.
 As a result, they dehydrate and display wilting and curling.

 If the plant doesn’t display any new growth at all, you need to check a few things.